vadimv/server-components/README.md

 Some types of browser events, like a mouse move, may fire a lot of events' invocations.
 Sending all these notifications over the network and processing them on the server side may cause the system's overload.

-To filter the events use the following event object's methods:
+To filter the events use the following event object methods:

 - ``throttle(int timeFrameMs)``
 - ``debounce(int waitMs, boolean immediate)``